 - 1. Single Room Occupancy Units (SROs).
 Allow SROs, as principally permitted in the High Density Residential (R-3), Residential-Professional (RP), Business Commercial (C-1) and Commercial Waterfront (CW) zones. - 2.
 Manufactured housing/Mobile homes.
-Allow and define manufactured housing and mobile homes in the same manner and in the same zone as conventional or stick-built structures are permitted (Government Code Section 65852.3).

-- Promote development of low and extremely low-income housing and housing for targeted special needs groups with an applicant proposing multi-family developments.
-Ensure that development for or including low- and extremely low-income or special needs receive priority processing. - 4.
+Allow and define manufactured housing and mobile homes in the same manner and in the same zone as conventional or stick-built structures are permitted (Government Code Section 65852.3). - 3.
+Promote development of low and extremely low-income housing and housing for targeted special needs groups with an applicant proposing multi-family developments.
+Ensure that development for or including low- and extremely low-income or special needs receive priority processing.
+Ongoing, throughout the planning period as projects are proposed. - 4.
 Amend the Zoning Code and permit procedures to allow group homes of seven or more persons in all residential zone districts with objective standards to promote approval certainty similar to other residential uses of the same form and consistent with State law and fair housing requirements. - 5.
 Update standards and zoning related to transitional and supportive housing for compliance with AB 2162 (Government Code section 65651).
 Specifically permitting supportive housing without discretion in multi-family zones and nonresidential zones permitting multi-family uses.